SCRDet++: Detecting Small, Cluttered and Rotated Objects via Instance-Level Feature Denoising and Rotation Loss Smoothing: Experiments

 \subsection{Comparison with the State-of-the-Art Methods}

-We compare our proposed InLD with the state-of-the-art algorithms on two datasets DOTA \cite{xia2018dota} and DIOR \cite{li2020object}.
+We compare our proposed InLD with the state-of-the-art algorithms on two datasets DOTA-v1.0 \cite{xia2018dota} and DIOR \cite{li2020object}.
 Our model outperforms all other models.

-\textbf{Results on DOTA.} We compare our results with the state-of-the-arts results in DOTA as depicted in Table \ref{table:dota_sota}.
-The results of DOTA reported here are obtained by submitting our predictions to the official DOTA evaluation server\footnote{\url{https://captain-whu.github.io/DOTA/}}.
+\textbf{Results on DOTA-v1.0.} We compare our results with the state-of-the-arts results in DOTA-v1.0 as depicted in Tab. \ref{table:dota_sota}.
+The results of DOTA-v1.0 reported here are obtained by submitting our predictions to the official DOTA-v1.0 evaluation server\footnote{\url{https://captain-whu.github.io/DOTA/evaluation.html}}.
 In the OBB task, we add the proposed InLD module to a single-stage detection method (R$^3$Det++) and a two-stage detection method (FPN-InLD).
 Our methods achieve the best performance, 76.56\% and 76.81\% respectively.
-To make fair comparison, we do not use overlays of various tricks, oversized backbones, and model ensemble , which are often used on DOTA's leaderboard methods.
+To make fair comparison, we do not use overlays of various tricks, oversized backbones, and model ensemble, which are often used on DOTA's leaderboard methods.
 In the HBB task, we also conduct the same experiments and obtain competitive detection mAP, about 74.37\% and 76.24\%.
 Model performance can be further improved to 79.35\% if multi-scale training and testing are used.
-It is worth noting that FADet \cite{li2019feature}, SCRDet \cite{yang2019scrdet} and CAD-Det \cite{zhang2019cad} use the simple attention mechanism as described in Eq. \ref{eq:attention}, but our performance is far better than all.
-Fig.~\ref{fig:DOTA} shows some aerial subimages, and Fig.~\ref{fig:LS} shows the aerial images of large scenes.
+It is worth noting that FADet \cite{li2019feature}, SCRDet \cite{yang2019scrdet} and CAD-Det \cite{zhang2019cad} use the simple attention mechanism by Eq. \ref{eq:attention}, but our performance is far better than all.
+Fig. \ref{fig:DOTA} shows some aerial sub-images, and Fig. \ref{fig:LS} shows the aerial images of large scenes.
+In general, our method has the following two advantages over other methods: i) we have solved the boundary problem in rotation detection, which is not considered by many methods; ii) an instance level denoising method is used, which is very helpful for complex remote sensing images.

 \textbf{Results on DIOR and UCAS-AOD.} DIOR is a new large-scale aerial images dataset, and has more categories than DOTA.
-In addition to the official baselines, we also give our final detection results in Table \ref{table:dior_sota}.
+In addition to the official baselines, we also give our final detection results in Tab. \ref{table:dior_sota}.
 It should be noted that the baseline we reproduce is higher than the official one.
 In the end, we obtain 77.80\% and 75.11\% mAP on FPN and RetinaNet based methods.
-Table \ref{table:UCAS-AOD} illustrates the comparison of performance on UCAS-AOD dataset.
+Tab. \ref{table:UCAS-AOD} illustrates the comparison of performance on UCAS-AOD dataset.
 As we can see, our method achieves 96.95\% for OBB task and is the best out of all the existing published methods.